jyeo/cs122_financialdata_project/README.md

 ## Data Collection and Storage Plan (written by Aaron Nguyen)

 For data collection, we will use the Spotify Web API to retrieve data details artist details, popularity metrics, discography, and top track information.

 Data will be retrieved in real time or through a cache through authorised requests and temporarily stored as JSON or CSV for processing.
+ALternatively, the design may be changed to store data with CSV or a cache - depending on overhead costs.
 If needed, directories will be organized by Spotify ID.

 ## Data Analysis and Visualization Plan (written by Jasper Yeo)